 Few remnants of Jewish life remain in these villages.
 Mark could point out the pub in Kurima that used to be owned by a Jewish family.
 Chris noted the holes in the door frame to an abandoned home that likely used to hold a mezuzah.
 He paused as I took in the splintered wood and chipped paint where the holes were.

 If I appeared unmoved, it’s because I was.
 I had no idea what a mezuzah was.
 He could’ve made the word up for all I knew.
 It did sound suspiciously like a kazoo and my brain, quickly trying to make sense of it all without revealing my embarrassing lack of Jewish knowledge, tried to imagine why nineteenth-century Jews, my ancestors, would post a musical instrument to their doors.

-I think Chris could sense my ignorance as I feigned interest like I was at an art gallery, trying to understand why I should care about the seemingly random assortment of shapes and colors in front of me.
+I think Mark could sense my ignorance as I feigned interest like I was at an art gallery, trying to understand why I should care about the seemingly random assortment of shapes and colors in front of me.
 But no matter how hard I stared, I couldn’t figure out what a mezuzah could be.
 My pride broke and I finally asked.
-Chris looked at me shocked, his eyes slanted and confused as if I were one of those Magic Eye images you have to stare at to see the full picture.
+Mark looked at me shocked, his eyes slanted and confused as if I were one of those Magic Eye images you have to stare at to see the full picture.
 I could tell he was thinking, “What kind of Jew is this?”
 Maybe if he stared cross-eyed long enough, my diluted Jewyness would reveal itself and he could better understand what he was working with.

 “You know?” he insisted.
 “A mezuzah!”

 I froze.
 Maybe I shrugged my shoulders.
 I can’t remember.